apache/aurora/docs/reference/scheduler-configuration.md

 	If false, Docker tasks may run without an executor (EXPERIMENTAL) -scheduling_max_batch_size (default 3) [must be > 0] The maximum number of scheduling attempts that can be processed in a batch.
+-serverset_endpoint_name (default http)
+	Name of the scheduler endpoint published in ZooKeeper.
 -shiro_ini_path
 	Path to shiro.ini for authentication and authorization configuration.
 -shiro_realm_modules (default [class org.apache.aurora.scheduler.http.api.security.IniShiroRealmModule])